 Therefore, it is recommended that the personnel preparing financial statements should be officers with relevant experience (such as qualified accountants or company secretaries).

 The process of filing financial statements with ACRA mainly consists of the following steps:

 - Companies (specifically, the preparers of the financial statements) can use the BizFinx Preparation Tool and map the relevant items in the financial statements to the relevant tags in the ACRA taxonomy.

 - The preparer should also fulfil the minimum requirement list (see below).

-- Then, they validate and submit the financial statements to the BizFinx portal.
+- Then, they validate and submit the financial statements using the BizFinx Preparation Tool.

 - Lastly, the preparer should file the company’s annual returns by the stipulated deadline for doing so.

 The full list of ACRA taxonomy and the minimum requirement list can be found on the ACRA website.
 The minimum requirement list consists of: